shiroonigami23-ui/Research-Vault/README.md

 ﻿# Research Vault

-The algorithmic and scientific research repository for advanced computational work.
+The algorithmic and scientific research repository for advanced structure and computational work.

 ## Focus Areas
 - Computational Biology